 Check between the engine block and starter housing (should be 0.10 volts or less).

-CHECKING THE CHARGING CIRCUIT
+ELECTRICAL CHECKS ON THE CHARGING CIRCUIT

 To check the alternator connections on the positive side for excessive resistance: